Michigan board certifies Biden win, dealing Trump another blow

 The campaign, in its filings, asked for urgent consideration so they could challenge the state election results before they are certified next month.
 If not, they will seek to decertify them, the filings said.

-And they insisted that they did not want to invalidate all of the 6.8 million ballots cast in the state — as Brann concluded based on their arguments in court last week.
+And they insisted that they did not want to invalidate all of the 6.8 million ballots cast in the state — as U.S. District Judge Matthew Brann included based on their arguments in court last week.
 Instead, they said, they are taking aim only at seven Democratic-leaning counties where they take issue with how mail-in ballots were handled.

 “Appellants seek to exclude the defective mail ballots which overwhelming favored Biden, which may turn the result of the election,” they said in a filing Monday said.